ship099/vulnado/README.md

-nmjlmkkjkszdfc c s,mdfc.cscfsfcdvcsalfavsfsfdddnado - Intentionally Vulnerable Java Application
+;gfhcbnnmjlmkkjkszdfc c s,mdfc.cscfsfcdvcsalfavsfsfdddnado - Intentionally Vulnerable Java Application

 This application and exercises will take you through some of the OWASP top 10 Vulnerabilities and how to prevent them.ccczdcxsz